 Students are also not permitted to take the work or ideas of one person and pass them off as their own.
+When two students are knowingly involved in the sharing of work, both students will receive consequences.

 Rule 19: PDA